gustavogsilva/frontend-test/readme.md

 ### To run the app

 - [Live preview](https://linx-gustavo.herokuapp.com/)
-- To run locally just execute the index.html in a browser.
+- To run locally just execute the index.html file in a browser.

 ### My steps to solve the challenge:

 1. Build the requested layout using HTML, CSS and mobile first approach;
 2. Ensure that the layout is 100% responsive;
-3. Get the products from the API;
+3. Get the products from an API;
 4. Render the products on screen with pagination;
 5. Validate the page forms;
 6. Insert functionality to the header menu buttons.